 During modeling of storm events and stormwater infrastructure conveyance for the SWMP, general assumptions were made.
 These assumptions, including basin sizes, pipe conditions, and stormwater flow paths, when coupled together, can have a profound effect on the model output.
 Because little to no historical stormwater flow data was available, it was not possible to calibrate the model and these assumptions, to ensure that the model is providing accurate flow estimates.
-It is recommended that the City implement a stormwater runoff modeling, and ensure that the CIP projects recommended within this report are accurately sized.
+It is recommended that the City implement a stormwater infrastructure flow monitoring program, which will allow for calibration of the stormwater runoff modeling, and ensure that the CIP projects recommended within this report are accurately sized.
 The anticipated cost for this ongoing system flow monitoring program is \$10,000/year.